Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Sumna Ri and Sunma Pass (low snow indent between the mountains)

-Jasemba, Nangpa Gosum, Cho Oyu and Gyachungkang Kang - the spectacular wall of Himalaya giants.
+Jasemba, Nangpa Gosum, Cho Oyu and Gyachungkang - the spectacular wall of Himalaya giants.
+The mountain on the left is Sumna Ri.

 Pankbuk North and Little Lunag